 The stock exchanges promote the orderly trading of stock shares of the companies that choose to list their shares with the different exchanges.
 There are over 5,000 companies listed on the two major U.S. stock exchanges: the New York Stock Exchange and the NASDAQ stock exchange.

-A corporation is owned by its shareholders, and selling shares into the market is one way for a public company to raise capital.
+A corporation is owned by its shareholders, and selling shares on the open market is one way for a public company to raise capital.
 To promote trading of its stock, a corporation may choose to list its shares on a stock exchange.
-Apple, Wal-Mart and Ford are high-profile publicly traded corporations, but smaller companies also trade on the major exchanges.
+Apple, Walmart and Ford are high-profile publicly traded corporations, but smaller companies also trade on the major exchanges.
 Conversely, some large companies are private and their shares do not trade on the stock exchanges.
 The chemicals company S.C.
 Johnson & Son, Inc. (makers of Windex, among other household products) and Mars, Inc., the chocolate company, are privately held.

 Mutual funds are baskets of individual securities -- they may include stocks, bonds and other types of investments -- but the funds do not trade on a stock exchange.
 But shares of exchange-traded funds -- ETFs -- do trade on an exchange.
 ETF shares are baskets of assets, like mutual funds.
 Closed-end funds are another type of investment company with shares trading on the exchanges.
 A closed-end fund is like a mutual fund that sells shares only once; after the initial sale, the shares then only trade on a stock exchange.

 Foreign Companies Can List Shares on a U.S. Stock Exchange